-The program of the journal is to stimulate and disseminate the theoretical and applied research produced in the scientific sector of the design, as well as to initiate any possible connection with other areas of knowledge that relates to bi-dimensionality of images to which the Cartesian coordinates in the name refer.
+XY dimensioni del disegno was founded in 1986 by CEDIS as critical review of studies on representation of architecture and the use of images in science, technology, and art.
+The journal program is to stimulate and disseminate the theoretical and applied research produced in the scientific sector of drawing, as well as to promote any possible connection with other areas of knowledge related to two-dimensionality of images to which the Cartesian coordinates in the name refer.

-Since the first numbers, XY is supported with contribution of prominent figures such Michele Emmer, Decio Gioseffi, Ernst H. Gombrich, Richard L. Gregory, Corrado Maltese, Ruggero Pierantoni, Franco Purini, Lucio Saffaro, Vittorio Ugo.
+Since the first issue, XY is supported with contribution of prominent figures such Michele Emmer, Decio Gioseffi, Ernst H. Gombrich, Richard L. Gregory, Corrado Maltese, Ruggero Pierantoni, Franco Purini, Lucio Saffaro, Vittorio Ugo.

-Starting from number 11-12 in 1990, the magazine is published by Officina Edizioni and since 1992 is accompanied by the series "The books of XY" that today has reached the 16th volume, with the intention of offering a repertoire of critical essays geared to explore the themes introduced by the magazine, with the belief that the deepening of knowledge is based on intelligent comparison between different disciplines.
+Starting from issue 11-12 in 1990, and until 2002 the journal is published by Officina Edizioni.
+Since 1992 it is accompanied by the series I libri di XY with the aim to offer a repertoire of critical essays geared to explore the themes introduced by the magazine, with the belief that the deepening of knowledge is based on intelligent comparison between different disciplines.